bnel1201/brandon-j-nelson/_posts/2020-08-30-the_hard_way_to_start_blogging.md

 ---
 toc: true
 layout: post
-description: Why I started a blog and and why you might want to!
+description: Choosing a blogging platform for the stubborn beginner
 categories: [communication]
 title: How this blog is made
 ---